 Students are expected to develop a written report and give an oral presentation of a successful example in the tourism industry, either a company or a destination.

-SOCIAL ENTREPRENEURSHIP & NON-PROFIT MARKETING
+SOCIAL ENTREPRENEURSHIP & NON-PROFIT MARKETING (NOT OFFERED in the Acad.
+Year 2019-2020)

 Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor(s): Kostis Indounas